capplive/capplive/README.md

 This most likely will be achieved skel files.

-If you'd like to create a live dvd that has all this software on it and your custom settings do this:
+Want to create a live dvd that has all this software on it and your custom settings?

+Do this:

 1   Install Linux Mint to your hardrive.

-2. Use this script to install all the releveant tools.
+2. Use this script to install all the releveant dev tools.

 3. Make all your custom changes, wallpaper, new software, etc.